5. Vector indexing#

 Important

-Even in base R, the above rules are not enforced strictly.
+Even in base R, the foregoing rules are not enforced strictly.
 We consider them inconsistencies that should be, for the time being, treated as features (with which we need to learn to live as they have not been fixed for years, but hope springs eternal).

 Exercise 5.16